neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 tally added over the entire OpenMC domain.
 By setting `normalize_by_global_tally` to false, however, the tally is instead normalized by the sum of the tally itself.

-!alert note
-`OpenMCCellAverageProblem` tries to match the estimator used by the global tally with the tally added by the user in  `[Tallies]`.
-However, if more than one tally is added by the user the estimator provided in `global_tally_estimator` is used to avoid ambiguity.
-If you want to use global normalization with multiple tallies (e.g use a [MeshTally](MeshTally.md) for flux and [CellTally](CellTally.md) for heating) ensure that all of the tallies use the same estimator in your input file.
-Otherwise the normalization process will fail due to the difference in local and global tally sums.

 You can customize the type of score that Cardinal uses to normalize tallies to `power` with the `source_rate_normalization` parameter.
 Options include: